winget-run/api/README.md

 # Winget.run API

 The REST API behind [winget.run](https://winget.run), allowing users to search, discover, and install winget packages effortlessly without any third-party programs.
-Package manifests are periodically fetched from the GitHub API to prevent hitting ratelimits.

 If you wish to use our API, please take a look at [our docs](https://docs.winget.run).
 All other non-documentation info will be provided in this readme.